 Our festive run down of all the amazing things we've been able to fund following our partnership with Royal Mail.

-This recent event, hosted jointly with the Stroke Association and Kaleidoscope Health & Care, brought together over 50 delegates from 10 sustainability and transformation partnerships (STPs) and integrated care systems (ICSs) across England to initiate a new shared learning network of best practice across stroke care.
+This event, hosted jointly with the Stroke Association and Kaleidoscope Health and Care, initiated a new shared learning network of best practice across stroke care.

 Browse through a list of organisations that can provide information about accommodation and equipment.

 Although stroke survivors have reported fatigue as a problem, previous estimates of the numbers of people affected have varied greatly – from one-quarter to almost three-quarters of stroke survivors.